pypyr/pypyr/README.rst

 The following context keys expected:

+- fileFormat

-- fileFormatIn
+  - in

-  - Path to source file on disk.
+    - Mandatory path(s) to source file on disk.
+    - This can be a string path to a single file, or a glob, or a list of paths and globs.
+Each path can be a relative or absolute path.

-- fileFormatOut
+  - out

     - Write output file to here.
 Will create directories in path if these do not exist already.
+    - *out* is optional.
+If not specified, will edit the *in* files in-place.
+    - If in-path refers to >1 file (e.g it's a glob or list), out path can only be a directory - it doesn't make sense to write >1 file to the same single file output (this is not an appender.)
+    - To ensure out_path is read as a directory and not a file, be sure to have the os' path separator (/ on a sane filesystem) at the end.
+    - Files are created in the *out* directory with the same name they had in *in*.

 So if you had a text file like this: